Come All Ye Faithful

 "Oh, well then, of course.
 That explains why it's seatbelted into the back seat of your car.
 Is it stuffed with large unmarked bills as part of your inheritance or something?

 Neither my mother nor my father hears me, and I'm reminded that speaking to the two of them from the backseat is futile.
-I buckle up, grabbing Grandma's bear and placing in onto my lap so I can embrace it with a "you and me against the world" solidarity.
+I buckle up, grab Grandma's bear, and place it onto my lap to embrace it with a "you and me against the world" solidarity.

 As we drive down the highway on the way to our home, I'm reminded that my sister graduated cum laude this afternoon, having gone back to school 30 years after dropping out to get married and have four babies.
 I've always thought Julie's IQ was Mensa level, so the graduating with honors is no surprise to me.
 What is surprising is how few people witnessed her graduation.
 Apparently, she didn't tell anyone in the family except our parents and her own kids that she was walking graduation.
 Both our brothers were highly offended, though I know Julie only kept it under wraps so no one would feel like they had to sit through yet another long-ass graduation ceremony.